|(a) Completion of continuing education (CE) requirements

 director of the board and must be requested in writing at least 30

 days prior to the expiration date of the license.

 (e) An exception under subsection (c) of this section

-may not exceed one year but may be requested annually, subject to
+may not exceed one renewal but may be requested again, subject to

 the approval of the executive director of the board.

 (f) This section does not prevent the board from taking

 board action with respect to a licensee or an applicant for a license